saraspotey2-debug/Experiment-7/README.md

 2. To take the input(n) from the user.
 3. To initialise the variable with 1.
 4. To check condition i<=n using while statement.
-5. If condiiotn true it prints i.
+5. If condition true it prints i.
 6. To increase i by by 1 using i+=1.
 7. To repeat steps 3-5 until the condition becomes false.
 8. End